A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications

 \section{Conclusion}

 In this work, a structured family of Grassmannian constellations for MIMO noncoherent communications is presented.
 We begin by reviewing the system model and the metrics associated with the Grassmann manifold that have been previously analyzed in relation to SEP and PEP.
-Then, we present the proposed algorithm, which is based on computing and mapping geodesic curves on the Grassmann manifold departing from an initial point with a suitable set of initial velocities or vectors.
+Then, we present the proposed algorithm, which is based on computing and mapping geodesic curves on the Grassmann manifold departing from an initial point with a suitable set of initial velocities or tangent vectors.
 These initial velocities are systematically constructed using the canonical matrix representation of the finite-dimensional Weyl–Heisenberg group, although other sets of vectors satisfying the required properties could also be used.
 In this manner, we obtain the property that all points or matrices in the unitary space-time constellation contain a single nonzero entry per row, meaning that only one transmit antenna is active per time slot.
-This feature reduces hardware complexity, implementation cost, and power consumption, since only one DAC and one power amplifier are required for transmission, and decreases the computational cost of ML detection by a factor of $M$.
+This approach reduces hardware complexity and implementation cost, as the transmitter can be implemented with a single DAC, RF chain, and power amplifier, regardless of the number of available antennas.
+Power consumption is also reduced, since only one transmit chain is required along with an RF switch to select the active antenna per time slot.
+Additionally, the computational cost of ML detection is reduced by a factor of $M$.
 Considering $T=2M$, and taking at most one point per computed geodesic (except for $L=2$), the design limits the maximum number of points to twice the dimension of the complex Grassmannian (as a real manifold), i.e., $L \leq 4M(2M - M) = 4M^2$.
 Although this restricts spectral efficiency to the range of $0.25$–$1$ bps/Hz for the combinations of $T$ and $L$ of interest, this range is well suited to many use cases where noncoherent communications are applicable, such as short-packet URLLC communications in mobile scenarios where CSI acquisition is costly or unreliable.
 Furthermore, this design may be applicable to scenarios where SIMO has previously been considered, such as the uplink in IoT networks, by simply adding more antennas and a switching mechanism to the single-antenna transmitter.